Is it possible to stay in Singapore for a week on a business meeting without getting bitten? I.e. are there a lot of mosquitoes in the central area?

 Travel Immunizations - What you Really Need in Asia - http://journals.worldnomads.com/safetyhub/story/33418/Worldwide/Travel-Immunizations-What-you-Really-Need-in-Asia

-Cheers almost 7 years ago
+Cheers over 7 years ago

 Well I used to give blood & the Irish Blood Transfusion Board didn't mind that I had been in Singapore & Malaysia.
 However when they heard I'd stepped foot in Indonesia they nearly went ballistic because of the malaria threat there & I was barred from giving blood for a certain period.
-Believe you me this crowd are super strict & quite rightly so, that must say something. almost 7 years ago
+Believe you me this crowd are super strict & quite rightly so, that must say something. over 7 years ago

 A business trip, so it's not like you'll be spending much time outside of air-conditioned hotels rooms and office buildings.
 You really only have to worry about mosquitoes if you're in building with open windows and no insect screens.

-On the occasions you do go outside (to eat at a food market maybe) wear long sleeved, long-legged clothing that's light in colour and loose fitting (the mosquito can bite through very tight-fitting clothes), and maybe take a mosquito coil to burn at your feet to keep the pesky biters away. almost 7 years ago
+On the occasions you do go outside (to eat at a food market maybe) wear long sleeved, long-legged clothing that's light in colour and loose fitting (the mosquito can bite through very tight-fitting clothes), and maybe take a mosquito coil to burn at your feet to keep the pesky biters away. over 7 years ago